-More and more people are choosing the South of France for winter lets.
-At Go Languedoc we have established a reputation as the leading provider of long winter lets in South France.
-One reason for this is that we visit all of our long winter lets personally to capture more information about the layout of the house, the facilities and the locality.
+Grab some winter sun on the empty beaches in South France during the winter.
+With its mild winters, great transport connections (with 10 low cost airports and empty roads) and fantastic landscape, the South of France is the perfect place for a long winter holidays in France.
+At Go Languedoc we have established a reputation as the leading provider of properties for long winter lets in France.
+One reason for this is that we visit all of our long let properties to make sure that they are properly equipped for renting over the winter period.
+This also gives us a good idea about the layout of the house, the facilities and the locality.
 Another reason is that we live permanently in the South of France and we have amassed a great deal of local knowledge about the different regions and areas.
 We have also rented long term in France ourselves, so we are also able to provide first-hand advice.

 Long winter lets, France

 The idea of taking a long sabbatical in France, was probably first popularised by Peter Mayall and his book "A Year in Provence".
 But before Mayall, there were others such as the cookery writer Elizabeth David ("French Provincial Cooking") and the Treasure Island author, Robert Louis Stephenson ("Travels with a Donkey in the Cévennes").
 All were seeking to discover the secret of the rural French way of life.